 Would I let her destroy the people and home around me?
 Or would I have to strike her down to stop her?
 Either way, I would lose.
 There was no doubt in my mind that the Demon’s cruel plan would be effective in driving me mad.

 As Eryn melted the ice around Pietro and Lau, the others took out some healing potions to recover from their injuries.
-I stumbled aimlessly across the trampled field, which had been sprinkled with the effects of various magic, as well as being stomped upon by an army before.
+I stumbled aimlessly across the trampled field, which turned into a mess from the effects of various magic, as well as being stomped upon by an army before.
 Patches of earth were uneven and turned up, puddles of water rested where the ground was low, and what little bit of grass remaining had been charred by flames.

-Finally, I stopped upon approaching the fallen body of King Oswald, where Katsys stood before we tried to stop Saki.
-I bit my lip in frustration as I had been so focused on saving Saki that I had left her all alone.
+Finally, I stopped in front of the fallen body of King Oswald, where Katsys stood before we tried to stop Saki.
+I bit my lip in frustration as I had been so focused on saving one girl that I had left the other all alone.
 No doubt the demon took advantage of her suffering to control her.

 ‘Some knight I was…,’ I scoffed at the bitter thought.